-Edinburgh Neuroscience routinely records our public talks and lectures and makes them available online on our YouTube channel.
-Currently available talks are:
+Edinburgh Neuroscience routinely records our public talks and lectures and makes them available online on our YouTube channel, and we have a MindyerBrain social media latform that is full of entertaining and informative information about our brains.
+Currently available talks from our researchers are:

 The first 1000 days of life – the time between conception and a child’s second birthday – set the foundation for healthy growth and development across the whole life course.
 In his Inaugural Lecture, Professor James Boardman will describe how magnetic resonance imaging and other technologies have deepened knowledge about ways in which problems during this period including premature birth, sub-optimal nutrition, and drug exposures affect brain development; and he will discuss new ways of measuring the impact of these events on childhood outcome.